How to Grow Verbena Flowers

 How to Grow Verbena Flower Plants

 Add a general-purpose fertilizer at planting, especially if the soil is poor.
+Then for optimal growth and plant health, apply a balanced general-purpose fertilizer once a month during the growing season.

 Once the plants are established, they require little care and will spread out to cover the flower bed space you allotted for them.